Filing A Special circumstances Appeal

 - Be admitted to Binghamton University.

-- Submit a letter explaining your circumstance(s) attached to the Special Circumstances form to Financial Aid and Student Records.
+- Submit a letter explaining your circumstance(s) attached to the Special Circumstances form, along with all documentation requested to verify your circumstance, to Financial Aid and Student Records.